-Conditioning your baby is one of the best ways to prepare him or her for swimming lessons, water familiarization and more importantly, submersions.
-Here are some handy tips to consider prior to conditioning and exactly how to carry it out:
+Conditioning your newborn is one of the best ways to prepare them for swimming lessons, water familiarisation and more importantly, submersions.
+Here are some handy tips to consider prior to conditioning and exactly how to carry it out.

 - Ensure that you have bath towels, nappy’s and clothes on hand for when you are finished so that you can wrap baby up and keep them warm.

 - Make sure that you and baby are in a comfortable and stable environment before practising your cups.
 This will help keep the atmosphere nice and relaxed.
 It is important that the water and air temperature is warm.

 - Try to turn off and remove all things that may cause a distraction.
 Put your mobile on silent, take the house phone off the hook, leave all cooking to a later time.